BirdeeHub/FOOdBAR/README.md

 The FOOdBAR tracks the food in the FOOdb and tells you how much FOOd you have and sold and what it cost, and reminds you of recipes that fit those criteria best.
 Allowing you to cook more variety with less headache

+### Done so far:

+setup go, htmx, templ, echo project

+made it be buildable by nix, and included a dev shell

+defined the basic routes and templates needed for the tab skeleton

+set up authentication via JWT and auth database

+defined skeleton of runtime state type objects

 ### TODO AND IDEAS:
+database for tab items

+expandable elements for tab items

+Would be nice to have dynamic resizing with the mouse

-database efficient infinite scroll for all list style tabs
+infinite scroll for all list style tabs

 shopping price search feature?